-- Measuring continuous improvement in service to equity - · Evolving quality early care and education and capacity-building for the field - Expanding local pediatric strategies and systems care coordination capabilities (through Help Me Grow and DULCE) - Using data and policy advocacy to advance local, state, and national investments in people, place, and systems - Preparing the agency to administer The Children's Health and Child Care Initiative for Alameda County (Measure C) and other local, state, and federal funding initiatives - Advancing policies and supports for early childcare workers' professional development, workforce diversification, and equitable compensation and working conditions that support providers and quality care
+- · Measuring continuous improvement in service to equity - · Evolving quality early care and education and capacity-building for the field - Expanding local pediatric strategies and systems care coordination capabilities (through Help Me Grow and DULCE) - · Using data and policy advocacy to advance local, state, and national investments in people, place, and systems - Administering The Children's Health and Child Care Initiative for Alameda County (Measure C) and other local, state, and federal funding initiatives - Implementing the Early Development Instrument (EDI) as the new Kindergarten Readiness Community Study tool to gather valuable insights into the conditions that support family well-being and child development - Advancing policies and supports for early childcare workers' professional development, workforce diversification, and equitable compensation and working conditions that support providers and quality care

-With this scaffolding in place, First 5 Alameda County is well-positioned to build out an equitycentered early childhood system.
+With this scaffolding in place, First 5 Alameda County is well-positioned to build out an equity-centered early childhood system.
 We will continue this transformation by partnering with parents, caregivers, community, providers, and public systems to address the underlying inequities.
 We will leverage the assets in Alameda County and seize the opportunity of once-in-a-generation federal, state, and local investments to build a more integrated early childhood system.